-Note: The LCC-win64 compiler is not available as a general compiler for use with the command line MEX in MATLAB.
-It is a C compiler only, and cannot be used for SIL/PIL modes.
+It is a C compiler only, and cannot be used for

-For platforms other than Microsoft® Windows or to install a different compiler, see Setting Up Your Own Target Compiler.
+For platforms other than Microsoft® Windows or to install a different compiler, see Set Up Your Own Target Compiler.

-For information about product dependencies and requirements, see www.mathworks.com/products/stateflow/requirements.html.
+For information about product dependencies and requirements, see System Requirements.

-Tip For a list of supported compilers, see:
+and following the instructions.
+For a list of

 If you plan to run the Microsoft Windows version of the Stateflow product on a laptop computer, you should configure the Windows color palette to use more than 256 colors.
 Otherwise, you may experience unacceptably slow performance.